Anne Dacier: Controversy

 The Iliad, which made Homer known for the first time to many French men of letters (including Antoine Houdar de la Motte) gave rise to a famous literary controversy.
-In 1714, La Motte published a poetical version of the Iliad, abridged and altered to suit his own taste, together with a Discours sur Homère ("Discourse on Homer"), stating the reasons why Homer failed to satisfy his critical taste.
+In 1714, La Motte, who could not read greek, published a poetical version of the Iliad, abridged and altered to suit his own taste, together with a Discours sur Homère ("Discourse on Homer"), stating the reasons why Homer failed to satisfy his critical taste.
 Dacier replied in the same year in her work, Des causes de la corruption du goût ("Of the Causes of the Corruption of Taste").
 In defending Homer, Dacier "developed her own philosophical aesthetics.
 She insists on the centrality of taste as an indicator of the level of civilization, both moral and artistic, within a particular culture."

 La Motte carried on the discussion with light gaiety and badinage, and had the happiness of seeing his views supported by the abbé Jean Terrasson, who in 1715 produced two volumes titled Dissertation critique sur L'Iliade ("Critical essay on The Iliad"), in which he maintained that science and philosophy, and especially the science and philosophy of René Descartes, had so developed the human mind that the poets of the eighteenth century were immeasurably superior to those of ancient Greece.

 In the same year, Claude Buffier published Homère en arbitrage ("Homer in arbitration"), in which he concluded that both parties were really agreed on the essential point that Homer was one of the greatest geniuses the world had seen, and that, as a whole, no other poem could be preferred to his; and, soon after (on 5 April 1716) in the house of Jean-Baptiste-Henri de Valincour, Dacier and La Motte met at supper, and drank to the health of Homer.

 Like many eighteenth-century intellectual women, she faced sexism and criticism of her work during her lifetime.
 Enlightenment philosopher Immanuel Kant, in his Observations on the Feeling of the Beautiful and Sublime, critiqued learned women of the time, including Mme.
 Dacier stating: "A Woman who has a head full of Greek, like Mme.
 Dacier, or who conducts disputations about mechanics, like the Marquise du Châtelet might as well also wear a beard; for that might perhaps better express the mien of depth for which they strive."